QuantConnect/lean-cli/README.md

                                   The port of the TerminalLink server --terminal-link-emsx-broker TEXT
-                                  The EMSX broker to use --terminal-link-emsx-user-time-zone TEXT
-                                  The EMSX user timezone to use --terminal-link-emsx-account TEXT
+                                  The EMSX broker to use --terminal-link-emsx-account TEXT
                                   The EMSX account to use --atreyu-host TEXT              The host of the Atreyu server